onlyquake/xonotic-wiki/Repository_Access.md

 ### Windows

 By default, Windows has no real environment to handle the necessary scripting and compiling tools for building Xonotic.
-So, what we have to do is install something called [`msysgit`](https://github.com/msysgit/msysgit/releases) to allow us to have a similar environment as on Linux.
-In this case, we want the download which is entirely self contained (including **build-essentials** and other core required dependencies), which at the time of writing this is called `msysGit-netinstall-1.9.5-preview20150319.exe`.
-Simply follow the instructions on screen at this point. **NOTE: Unless you know what you’re doing, install with default settings/directories.**
+So, what we have to do is install something called [`MSYS2`](http://www.msys2.org) to allow us to have a similar environment as on Linux.
+Download msys2-x86_64-xxxxxx.exe and follow installation instructions.

+Once you have completed the installation, you should be able to launch the MSYS2 shell by running `mingw64_shell.bat` by default located at `C:\msys64`.
+Run mingw64_shell.bat and install the needed **dependencies** with this command:

+    pacman --needed -S git curl zip unzip p7zip make automake autoconf libtool gcc gmp-devel mingw-w64-x86_64-{toolchain,gmp,SDL2,libjpeg-turbo,libpng,libogg}

-Once you have completed the installation, you should be able to launch the msysgit shell by simply finding `msys.bat` - by default, it is located at `C:`, and you can use this shell to continue on with the guide and clone and compile the Xonotic repositories.
-It is recommended that you make a shortcut to msysgit (simply right click the shell and hit “Create Shortcut”) for easier access on your desktop or in your start menu.
+It is recommended that you make a shortcut to mingw64 shell (simply right click the shell and hit “Create Shortcut”) for easier access on your desktop or in your start menu.

+You can now use this shell to continue on with the guide and clone the Xonotic repositories.

 ### Mac OSX